amejiarosario/jerkyll-drupal7-migration/scripts/_posts/2012-02-04-get-started-with-the-web-crawler-apache-nutch-1-x.md

 layout: post
 title: "Get Started with the web crawler Apache Nutch 1.x "
 created: 1328337152
-categories: how-to, apache, nutch, search engines, web crawlers
+categories: "[how-to, apache, nutch, search engines, web crawlers]"
 ---
 <p>Apache Nutch is an open source <strong>scalable</strong> Web crawler written in Java and based on Lucene/Solr for the indexing and search part.&nbsp;It has a highly modular architecture, allowing developers to create plug-ins for media-type parsing, data retrieval, querying and clustering. [<a href="http://en.wikipedia.org/wiki/Nutch">*</a>]</p>
 <div>